Give any AI agent a human checkpoint.

 @app.post("/respond/{token}")

-async def handle_response(token, choice):
+async def handle(token, choice):

 import requests